 Warm Standby means that a backup application server is initialized and ready to take over the operation of the primary server.
-Figure shows how you designate a URS as Primary or Backup in the change its role from backup to primary and to start processing all new routing requests.
+Figure shows how you designate a URS as Primary or Backup in the

 Using this redundancy type, you can reduce to a minimum the time interval between the detection of a primary server failure and the failover to the backup component.
 The time interval between the primary server failure and the activation of the backup server as the primary is less than the time interval required for system initialization of a server during the startup process.